weloytty/MSMQ.Messaging/README.md

 ## Upgrading .NET Framework projects

 MSMQ.Messaging is intended to be simple to use if you are replacing System.Messaging code.
-You should only have to change the references and rename System.Messaging to MSMQ.Messaging in your usings section.
+You should only have to change the references and change System.Messaging to MSMQ.Messaging in your usings section.
 Everything else should remain the same.
 Note that I have removed the winforms code, since you'll still be able to edit queues &etc using System.Messaging; MSMQ Messaging is intended to upgrade your old code, not provide a management interface to create/edit queues.
 (You can still create queues with code, only the dialog boxes were removed.)

 ## Build and Test